WASdev/ci.docker/README.md

 The Liberty session caching feature builds on top of an existing technology called JCache (JSR 107), which provides an API for distributed in-memory caching.
 There are several providers of JCache implementations.
 The configuration for two such providers, Infinispan and Hazelcast, are outlined below.

-1. **Infinispan** - One JCache provider is the open source project [Infinispan](https://infinispan.org/), which is the basis for Red Hat Data Grid.
-Enabling Infinispan session caching retrieves the Infinispan client libraries from the [Infinispan JCACHE (JSR 107) Remote Implementation](https://mvnrepository.com/artifact/org.infinispan/infinispan-jcache-remote) maven repository, and configures the necessary infinispan.client.hotrod.* properties and the Liberty server feature [sessionCache-1.0](https://www.ibm.com/support/knowledgecenter/en/SSEQTP_liberty/com.ibm.websphere.wlp.doc/ae/twlp_admin_session_persistence_jcache.html) by including the XML snippet [infinispan-client-sessioncache.xml](/ga/latest/kernel/helpers/build/configuration_snippets/infinispan-client-sessioncache.xml).
+1. **Infinispan(Beta Feature)** - One JCache provider is the open source project [Infinispan](https://infinispan.org/), which is the basis for Red Hat Data Grid.
+Enabling Infinispan session caching retrieves the Infinispan client libraries from the [Infinispan JCACHE (JSR 107) Remote Implementation](https://mvnrepository.com/artifact/org.infinispan/infinispan-jcache-remote) maven repository, and configures the necessary infinispan.client.hotrod.* properties and the Liberty server feature [sessionCache-1.0](https://www.ibm.com/support/knowledgecenter/en/SSEQTP_liberty/com.ibm.websphere.wlp.doc/ae/twlp_admin_session_persistence_jcache.html) by including the XML snippet [infinispan-client-sessioncache.xml](/ga/latest/full/helpers/build/configuration_snippets/infinispan-client-sessioncache.xml).

     *  **Setup Infinispan Service** - Configuring Liberty session caching with Infinispan depends on an Infinispan service being available in your Kubernetes environment.
 It is preferable to create your Infinispan service by utilizing the [Infinispan Operator](https://infinispan.org/infinispan-operator/master/operator.html).
 The [Infinispan Operator Tutorial](https://github.com/infinispan/infinispan-simple-tutorials/tree/master/operator) provides a good example of getting started with Infinispan in OpenShift.